GenomicsAotearoa/Nextflow_Workshop/docs/session_1/2_nfcore.md

 - **Stable Releases**
     - nf-core workflows use GitHub releases to tag stable versions of the code and software, making workflow runs totally reproducible.
 - **Packaged software**
-    - Pipeline dependencies are automatically downloaded and handled using Docker, apptainer, Conda, or other software management tools.
+    - Pipeline dependencies are automatically downloaded and handled using Docker, Apptainer, Conda, or other software management tools.
 There is no need for any software installations.
 - **Portable and reproducible**
     - nf-core workflows follow best practices to ensure maximum portability and reproducibility.
 The large community makes the workflows exceptionally well-tested and easy to execute.
 - **Cloud-ready**
     - nf-core workflows are tested on AWS after every major release.
 You can even browse results live on the website and use outputs for your own benchmarking.

 It is important to remember all nf-core workflows are **open-source** and **community driven**.
 Pipelines are under active community development and are regularly updated with fixes and other improvements.
-Even though the pipelines and tools undergo repeated community review and testing - it is important to check your results.
+Even though the pipelines and tools undergo repeated community review and testing — it is important to check your results.

 ## Events